Vishnu-Bharadwaj83/mondaycheckmcuppercase/README.md

 # mondaycheckmcuppercase
-Checks for Monday and prints the schedule in uppercase
+# Checks for Monday and prints the schedule in uppercase.